Mudvayne (1996-2010, 2021-present): a Nu-Metal band from Peoria, Illinois, USA.

 In 2009, the band hoped to create a "white album" concept that many bands before them had successfully done by using only a blank white cover.
 The resulting self-titled work was printed using blacklight paint, making it only visible by using a "black light" (a.k.a. an ultraviolet bulb).

 In 2015, Tribbett and McDonough formed "progressive hard rock" act Audiotopsy with Skrape vocalist Billy Keeton and bassist Perry Stern.
-With all of this side activity going on, it is unlikely Mudvayne will reform anytime soon.

 See Less... ⏫